Although we were worried that the flight would bot be fun with Kaiden I was pleasantly surprised that it was only marginally stressful.

 Figure: Kaiden’s Visa

 Kaiden loves his new house and especially his large playroom.
-It is especially good as the weather here is only marginally better than Scotland Smile
+It is especially good as the weather here is only marginally better than Scotland

 Figure: Kaiden’s new house